-Of course, as all good things come to an end, and soon comes the inevitable “Are we there yet?”
+Of course, as all good things come to an end, soon comes the inevitable “Are we there yet?”
 That means it is time to pull out some time-consuming activities.
 Here are a few of the ones that have worked well for us.

 Our kids got a gift of a sketchbook from their aunts and they bring it on all road trips.
 It was a brilliant idea on their part.
 They used it to make notes along the way, or if they see something pretty they draw it.
 It’s also great for doodling and for playing X’s and O’s.
 I found something similar on Amazon or you can pick up a notebook at your local Dollar Store.
 Works well together with Wildlife Spotting.
 If you are taking long road trips with a toddler, a sketch book can be very useful as well.

 We were at a stop light in Jensen Beach and I saw what I needed.
 Two kids were in the back of the car coloring, they had a red plastic cup in their cup holder and all the pencils were sitting nicely.
 It looked very calm and serene.
 The mom was sitting in the front seat gazing out her window – not looking stressed!!

 To keep all of those activities together use a backseat organizer for your car.
 You can include some pencils, notebooks, books, stickers and an iPad for movies.
 The kids love the fact that they can access everything they need, and I include some surprises in the pockets which adds to the fun.
 It makes them a little more independent and prevents you from having to turn around every 5 minutes.
 That’s a win-win for everyone!

 When they were little my kids have always loved sticker books and can happily spend an hour putting stickers on the pages.
-Now that my son is 9, it’s a different story but my 8-year-old daughter is still interested.
+Now that they are older, that time has passed- but it was an awesome trick while it lasted.
 It’s a great way for kids to pass the time in the car on a long trip QUIETLY.